Ordnung muss sein: Proofs

 \subsection{Representations of posets}

-Fix a finite poset $P$ and a field $\bbK$.
+Fix a poset $P$ and a field $\bbK$.
 It is convenient to view $P$ as a category: the objects are the elements of $P$ and there is a unique morphism $x\to y$ if and only if $x\le y$.
-We write $\rep(P,\bbK)$ for the category of \emph{contravariant representations}, so
+For a ring $A$ let $\mod A$ denote the category of finitely presented right $A$-modules.
+A \emph{pointwise finite dimensional representation} of $P$ is by definition a functor $P^\op\to\mod\bbK$, and we set

 Let $\bbK P$ denote the \emph{incidence algebra} which is a $\bbK$-linear space with basis given by elements $a_{xy}$ for any pair $x\le y$ in $P$ and multiplication induced by

 For $M$ in $\rep(P,\bbK)$ there is a canonical right action of $\bbK P$ on $\bigoplus_{x\in P} M(x)$.